Sushi Resutaurant

 Download 1800 Pixels JPEG Image.

-Interview Opportunity: Access an exclusive interview with Hiroaki Iwasa, spanning approximately 700 words, free for journalistic use.
-Download available now.
+Content for Journalists: We're providing an interview with Hiroaki Iwasa, approximately 700 words, free for editorial use.
+Gain access and download instantly.
 Access Hiroaki Iwasa Interview Now.

 Our Tsukiji Sushiiwa Tsukijiten articles are prepped and available in these languages: Portuguese, Korean, Japanese, Hindi, English, Spanish, French, Italian, German, Dutch, Chinese (Mandarin), Indonesian, Arabic (Standard), Turkish and Russian, ready for your use.